philzook58/philzook58.github.io/_posts/2025-01-01-cody_sheffer.md

 # Bits and Bobbles

+A huge punt in knuckledragger is that I don't have a notion of typeclass or algebraic hierarchy.
+I've prototyped that a bunch and not liked any of it.
+Too verbose, too arcane, kind of fishy, non pythonic.
+I had a latest idea I was kind of intrigued by "declclass"

 using a regular list for domain specific simp is ok.
 I should probably make it so rewrite accepts failure and multiple axioms.